bforecast/searchimage/readme.md

 # Search text from image using Gemini

    SearchImage is a Streamlit-based application that allows users to search text from Image/PDF file using LLM.
-   The App extracts information from uploaded Image/Pdf files and get the data focused by user.
+   The App extracts information from uploaded Image/Pdf file and get the data focused by user.

 ## Features